manulorente/linux-foundation-lfs101/README.md

 cat somefile | less
 ```

-By default, man pages are sent through the less command.
+By default, `man` pages are sent through the `less` command.
 You may have encountered the older, more utility, which has the same basic function but fewer capabilities: i.e., less is more!

-head reads the first few lines of each named file (10 by default) and displays it on standard output.
+`head` reads the first few lines of each named file (10 by default) and displays it on standard output.
 You can give a different number of lines in an option.

-For example, if you want to print the first 5 lines from /etc/default/grub, use the following command:
+For example, if you want to print the first 5 lines from `/etc/default/grub`, use the following command:

 ```bash
 head -5 /etc/default/grub